azz/haloapi.js/README.md

 ## TODO

-- Write test cases with Jasmine
 - Full usage documentation
 - Complete the TypeScript definitions for remaining stats endpoints.
+- Handle rate limiting

-# Development
+## Development

 If you've modified the TypeScript sources, you'll need to regenerate the JS.
 Run this in a terminal at the top-level directory for this repository.

-    $ npm install typescript -g  # only do this once
-    $ npm build
+    $ npm run build

-Easy!
+## Testing

+Test suite is written with Mocha and Chai.
+Before running tests, set the `HALOAPI_KEY` variable in your environment.

+    $ export HALOAPI_KEY=YOUR-API-KEY-HERE

+And run all tests with:

+    $ npm test

 ## Contributers